has-well/slate/source/index.html.md

 # Introduction

-CloudIPSP PHP SDK is an open source library through which your PHP application can easily interact with the API.
-That allows you to accept payment with Visa/MasterCard cards on your website.
+The CloudIPSP PHP SDK is an open source library through which your PHP application can easily interact with the API.
+That allows you to accept payment by Visa/MasterCard cards on your website.
 Simply generating payment url, token, form.

 # Installation